wlalanne/course-dbt/greenery/week_3_readme.md

 # Week 3

-## Part 1: Create new models to answer the first two questions (answer questions in README file)
+## Part 1: Create new models to answer the first two questions

 - What is our overall conversion rate?
   - The conversion rate is 0.624567